hargoniX/bachelor/thesis/thesis.typ

    usually have access to.
 For this reason, a modern CPU usually ships a special @MMU that manages @DMA based memory access, the @IOMMU.
-This means that by modeling the hardware as a special kind of task with memory mappings that are managed by the @IOMMU instead of the regular @MMU we can allow our user space tasks to still manage their @DMA mappings themselves.
+This means that by modeling the hardware as a special kind of task with memory mappings that are managed by the @IOMMU we can allow our user space tasks to safely manage their @DMA mappings themselves.

 == The Io server
 The Io server is a task that owns all resources related to hardware that are not needed